jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/01-Studio-Tutorial.md

   </p>

-Use the same binning techniques as seen on the CDC website to style your data using the prescription rate field, but feel free to change the colors!
-Remember to set the stroke color to #ffff and to change the rate of change to **step**.
+Use the same binning techniques as seen on the CDC website to style your data.
+Using the prescription rate field which is **pers_rate**, but feel free to change the colors!
+Remember to set the stroke color to #fff and to change the rate of change to **step**.
 Set the opacity for this layer to 0.75

 If you want to recreate the color scheme from the CDC map, try using [HTML color picker.](https://imagecolorpicker.com/) or use the table below: